beckmana/Flashcard-o-matic/README.md

 The Edit Card screen has the following features:

-* The path to this screen should include the deckId and the cardId (i.e., /decks/:deckId/cards/:cardId/edit).
+* The path to this screen includes the deckId and the cardId (i.e., /decks/:deckId/cards/:cardId/edit).
 * There is a breadcrumb navigation bar with a link to home /, followed by the name of the deck of which the edited card is a member, and finally the text Edit Card :cardId (e.g., Home/Deck React Router/Edit Card 4).
 * It displays the same form as the Add Card screen, except it is pre-filled with information for the existing card.
 It can be edited and updated.
 * If the user clicks on either "Save" or "Cancel", the user is taken to the Deck screen.